ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 7: Add Precompile Solidity Tests

+#### Step 7.1 Add Hardhat Test

-We can now write our hardhat test in `contract-examples/test`.
-This file is called `ExampleHelloWorld.ts`.
+We can now write our hardhat test in `./contract-examples/test`.
+The below code snippet can be copied and pasted into a new file called `ExampleHelloWorld.ts`.

 ```js
 // (c) 2019-2022, Ava Labs, Inc. All rights reserved.